 And, just like we are powering our /image/facedetect AI Robot ourselves, when it becomes feasible in the future to run high-quality transcription AI ourselves, you may find we add a provider: 'transloadit' to the /speech/transcribe Robot, offered at a lower price.

-What does "Tech Preview" mean?
+What does "tech preview" mean?

 It means that you can start using this tech today!
 We might still make changes to the API and pricing (but we do not foresee them outside of adding more features).